-I would urge members of extended families, grandparents, uncles, aunts, nephews, nieces, cousins, to reach out in concern, to succor.
+I would urge members of extended families-grandparents, uncles, aunts, nephews, nieces, cousins-to reach out in concern, to succor.
 Mostly what is needed from grandparents, aunts, and uncles is unreserved love manifest as interest and concern.
-It builds confidence, self-esteem, and self-worth.
-Reproving and chastening of adult family members should be rare indeed.
+It builds confidence, self-esteem, and selfworth.
+Reproving and chastening adult family members should be rare indeed.
 We are told that it should happen only when a person is moved upon by the Holy Ghost.
 But I have been grateful for those in my family who have loved me enough to give me both the gentle and strong reproof on occasion as needed.
 We read in Proverbs: "He that refuseth reproof erreth" (Proverbs 10:17).

-The fact that some do not have functioning traditional families is no reason to move further in the direction of diminishing or abandoning family activities for those who can and should foster them.
+The fact that some members do not have functioning traditional families is no reason to move in a direction that would diminish or abandon family activities among those who can and should foster them.
 With the increased onslaught of forces that cause families to disintegrate, we ought to dig in our heels to preserve all that is great and good in the family.
-We are reminded that in times of tribulations, the Nephites were not fighting for a political cause, such as monarchy or power; rather, they "were inspired by a better cause."
-For "they were fighting for their homes and their liberties, their wives and their children, and their all, yea, for their rites of worship and their church" (Alma 43:45).
+We are reminded that in times of tribulations, the Nephites were not fighting for a political cause such as monarchy or power; rather, they "were inspired by a better cause, . . . they were fighting for their homes and their liberties, their wives and their children, and their all, yea, for their rites of worship and their church" (Alma 43:45).
 Some may find it strong doctrine, but I quote again from Alma in the Book of Mormon: "And again, the Lord has said that: Ye shall defend your families even unto bloodshed" (Alma 43:47).

-As a corollary to the defending of the family, there is a duty to teach family members that the commandments of God may not be broken without drawing a penalty.
-President Stephen L Richards said: "I want this taught to the youth so that they may comprehend it.
+As a corollary to defending the family, we have a duty to teach our family members that the commandments of God may not be broken without drawing a penalty.

+President Stephen L Richards said: "I want this taught to youth so that they may comprehend it.
 It is their due and their right to have these things given to them without dilution or apology.
 This is justice and mercy.
 Neither shall rob the other."

-President Richards went on to state that "It is no kindness to any youth to whitewash various sins such as lying and deceit which are so prevalent today."
-"And perhaps the greatest of all is that robbery which steals virtue from either man or woman" (CR, April 1957, p.
-99).
+President Richards went on to state that it is no "kindness to any youth to whitewash [various sins such as lying and deceit," which are so prevalent today.
+"Perhaps the greatest of all [is] that robbery which steals virtue from either woman or man" (CR, April 1957, 99).